michael-rodriguez22/coding-challenges/README.md

-# Codewell Challenges

-A collection of short challenges from [https://www.codewell.cc/](https://www.codewell.cc/).
-These are simple sites created from scratch with the goal of matching mockups as accurately as possible.

 ## Web Developer Portfolio

 A sample portfolio site for an accomplished web developer.
 Features a drop down mobile nav and highlighted active nav links.